 How to Perform an Electrical Equipment Load Analysis

 Performing an electrical load assessment on your home is key to determining the power output a new generator needs to provide.
 First, calculate the running load and the surge wattage.

 Surge wattage is what happens when there is a sudden additional power need.
 A good example is when a

 central air conditioner system cycles.
 To a slightly lesser degree, when a refrigerator compressor kicks in.

 Calculate the surge wattage by figuring the greatest demand and then multiply that by a factor of three.
 Then, the running load may be found by adding the cumulative wattages of all the appliances that will be included on the home power grid.

 Where Should the the Back-Up Generator be Situated?

 The main danger associated with this appliance is obviously carbon monoxide which kills many people each year.
-This is the same invisible deadly gas that a car emits.
-A second and minor annoyance is the noise it makes.
-Ideally, the generator should be situated outside of the residence with sufficient air circulation.
-Never place it in an unvented garage or under a backyard deck or porch.
+This is the same invisible deadly gas that your car exhausts.
+A second and minor annoyance is of course the loud noise it makes.
+Ideally, the generator should be situated outside of your home with sufficient air circulation.
+Never place it in an unvented garage or beneath a backyard deck or porch.

 Also keep in mind, its a good idea to have it elevated above grade on a sturdy platform to guard against flooding.
 It is also recommended to erect a shelter for it, like a small roof thats strong enough to keep ice, rain, and small branches from striking it.

 Optionally, Have a Professional Install an Automatic Transfer Switch

 The easiest way to transfer electricity from the standby generator to your homes electrical circuits and critical appliances is with a special heavy-duty extension cord, but is this really the optimal solution?
 Dont count on it, and it might be dangerous as well.

 A superior solution is to contract a licensed electrician to install an automatic transfer switch.
 A quality switch will sense when the electricity drops off and transfers the power source from the external electrical grid to the generator.
 After all, you don't want to be fumbling around in the dark.